Spinach

 Special Notes: This vining plant can be grown on a trellis and is extremely heat-tolerant, making it a great substitute for traditional spinach during the hotter months.

-Description: New Zealand spinach is another heat-tolerant alternative to traditional spinach.
-It has small, succulent leaves and a mild flavor.
+Description: New Zealand spinach is a heat-tolerant alternative to traditional spinach, producing small, succulent leaves with a mild flavor.

 Growing Season: Spring, Summer, and Fall